prasannavl/SharpLog/README.md

 - Debug, and Trace functions are slightly special.
 They have an extra overload, that even **takes Funcs to offer deferred execution**.
 It gets executed only if, the logging of that level is active :) ..
 Oh, if you want to write your own logger, you won't have to do a thing.
 Its all already wired up for you.

     	LogManager.Logger.Debug((ex) => ex.StackTrace, exception);

-- When I say **high-performance, I'm very serious about it**.
-There are **no multi-level nested checking for log levels, and if they are enabled**.
-There is just one check that happens.
-And as you, see above, there's no other logger that I know of, offers deffered execution using Funcs for Debug, and Trace.
-So, you never incur a performance hit of unwinding through your stackTrace, even if you have logging and or Trace disabled.

 Example